See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Southeast Missouri State University is committed to providing services for students with disabilities.
-Disability Services is the institutionally recognized program designed to provide both federally mandated services as well as proactive services for students with disabilities by ensuring equal access.
+Accessibility Services is the institutionally recognized program designed to provide both federally mandated services as well as proactive services for students with disabilities by ensuring equal access.
 By providing leadership, advocacy, resources, mediation, and guidance to students with disabilities, Disability Services assists students with identifying barriers to their success and thusly identifying ways to address those barriers.
-Disability Services does this through collaboration and coordination with multiple entities.
+Accessibility Services does this through collaboration and coordination with multiple entities.

 New/first-time students registering with Disability Services (DS): It is highly recommended that requests for disability-related programs and services be made as soon as you are an enrolled student by completing the First-Time Disability Services Students online intake/public accommodation form:

 Once your intake is complete (when we have your intake and supporting documentation), you will be contacted to set up an appointment with one of the DS staff before your accommodations will be approved.
-You can then request your semester-specific accommodations once you are registered with Disability Services.
+You can then request your semester-specific accommodations once you are registered with Accessibility Services.

 Students should keep in mind that accommodations are not retroactive; therefore, it is in the student's best interest to get registered as soon as possible after recognizing that services may be appropriate.
 As students may become disabled at any time while in school, Disability Services does not limit when students are able to seek registration.